 Farm in the dramatic play or pretend play center is a TON of fun for students!
-As you know, I LOVE the pretend center and having students play a big part of setting it up for play.
+As you know, I LOVE the pretend center, and I also enjoy having students take a role in setting it up.
 The kids (and I) are having a blast and learning a ton.
 If you want to do it in your classroom, head over to my TPT store and check out Farm Dramatic Play.

-To begin the new farm theme, I put out tons of non-fiction books about farm.
+To begin the new farm theme, I put out tons of non-fiction books about life on the farm.
 We create an Idea Chart/Web.
-It is their job to research in the books what farm animals, supplies, places, people, and food is on a farm.
-I use post-it notes so hey will stick the chart.
+I task the students to “research” using the books (aka look at the photos).
+We discuss what farm animals, supplies, places, people, and food is on a farm.
+I use post-it notes so they will stick to the chart.
 It also shows me students’ prior knowledge and any misconceptions they may have.
 By spring, students know exactly what to do to create the web!
 They got busy right away.
 I even had a few students who wanted to keep working on the web during our Friday dance party!
 You know they are excited about a new theme when they pass up a dance party!
-I put in my plans the Friday before we start a new them to create the idea web.
+On the Friday we before a new theme, I add the idea web to my lesson plans.
 It gets the students excited for the next theme.
-Students can help me take down the last dramatic play center so when we come on Monday is it ready for us to start creating!
+Students can help me take down the last dramatic play center so when we come on Monday it is ready for us to start creating!

-On Monday and Tuesday during center time instead of playing, students painted murals and made other parts of the farm if they choose to go to the pretend center.
-I showed students the signs/pictures of what they were going to paint and together we noticed the characteristics of each plant BEFORE they painted.
-Students only painted the stems and the leaves o the plants.
+On Monday and Tuesday during center time, students painted murals and made other parts of the farm instead of engaging in pretend play.
+I showed students the signs/pictures of what they were going to paint, and together we noticed the characteristics of each plant BEFORE they painted.
+Students only painted the stems and the leaves on the plants.

 I stapled the Velcro to the wall (plants) and stuck the other side of the Velcro to the fruits and veggies.
 Now students can harvest the fruits and veggies during play!